Zoegp/zoegp.github.io/leafbyte-how-to-use.md

 <img src="images/Example leaf.jpg" style="height:200px; margin-right: 15px;" align="left">

 LeafByte is best used with images like you see here: a leaf on a solid, contrasting background without significant shadow.
 The leaf is surrounded by four dots in a square, which constitute the scale.
 The four dots give a frame of reference both for determining absolute areas in the image and for correcting the image if it was taken at an angle (LeafByte can also be used without the scale, but you won't get absolute measurements or angle correction).
 The size of the scale is measured as the distance between two dots on the same side of the square, from dot center to dot center.
 You can download a document with scales of different sizes [here](LeafByte Scale Dots.pdf), or make your own.
-Just be sure to measure it before use, and enter the size in the Settings.
+Just be sure to measure it before use, and enter the size in the settings.
 For best results, don't use a scale that's excessively larger than your samples, or else the samples will take up a very small portion of your images and have poor resolution.

 <img src="images/LeafByte- Title Screen.png" style="height:400px; margin-left: 15px;" align="right">